olivierdg2/Software_Archi_Project/README.md

 ## Context

-This project is realized as part of the course of Architecture and software quality.
+This project is realized as part of the course of Architecture and software quality at the ECAM.

 This application aims to list cows in a way of having a local database that you can synchronize with an online one.